roppa/learning-rust/README.md

 fn main() {}
 ```

-Functions are delcaried with a `fn` then name, parenthesis, then the body is in braces.
+Functions are declared with a `fn` then name, parenthesis, then the body is in braces.

 ## Types